UsualSpace/Basic-RegEx-Engine/README.md

     thompsons construction algorithm.
 The only NFA left in the stack is the final NFA representation of the input pattern.
   - Provides functions for string matching.

-NOTE: Small bug in my match function not working correctly with NFA's containing epsilon loops.
+FIXED 12/4/2024! -> NOTE: Small bug in my match function not working correctly with NFA's containing epsilon loops.
 Currently working on a better algorithm.